Get insider access

 Differences Between Sizes And Variants

-The HiFiMan Sundara 2020 come in one color, 'Black', which we tested.
-They're an updated version of the HiFiMan Sundara 2018, which we also tested.
-If you come across another variant or yours is different, please let us know in the discussions, and we'll update our review.
+The HiFiMan Sundara 2020 come in one color, 'Black,' which we tested.
+They're an updated version of the HiFiMan Sundara 2018, with new ear cup padding, which results in slight differences in fit, seal, and positioning that affect sound delivery.
+However, both models otherwise perform (and reproduce sound) very similarly.
+If you come across another variant or yours is different, please let us know in the comments, and we'll update our review.

 Compared To Other Headphones

 The HiFiMan Sundara 2020 are planar magnetic headphones meant for audiophiles.
-Their performance is similar to the previous generation HiFiMan Sundara 2018, although the manufacturer advertises that they've made changes to the ear cup padding.
-That said, they have a similarly neutral sound profile and a wide, spacious soundstage.
-Compared to the more affordable and entry-level HiFiMan HE400se, their high-mid to low-treble is also a bit less recessed, so vocals and lead instruments sound more clear and detailed.
-That said, like most over-ear, open-back headphones, they aren't ideal for use outside quiet environments since they don't block out ambient sound and leak a lot of audio.
+Their performance is similar to the previous generation HiFiMan Sundara 2018, although the manufacturer advertises that they've changed the ear cup padding.
+They have a similarly neutral sound profile and a wide, spacious soundstage.
+Although they offer a similarly balanced sound to high-end audiophile headphones, like the Sennheiser HD 800 S, they aren't as well built and lack the Sennheiser's truly immersive soundstage.

 Check out our lists of the best over-ear headphones, the best headphones for music, and the best audiophile headphones.